mayorJAY/StackOverflow-Community-Version/README.md

 * [Material Design](https://material.io/develop/android/docs/getting-started/) which is an adaptable system that guides in maintaining principles and best practices of contemporary UI
 * [View Binding](https://developer.android.com/topic/libraries/view-binding) used to easily write code that interacts with views by referencing them directly
 * [Espresso](https://developer.android.com/training/testing/espresso) used to write concise, beautiful, and reliable Android UI tests
-* [MarkdownView](https://github.com/mukeshsolanki/MarkdownView-Android) which is a simple library that helps to display Markdown text or files on Android as a html page just like Github
+* [MarkdownView](https://github.com/mukeshsolanki/MarkdownView-Android) which is a simple library that helps to display Markdown text or files on Android as a HTML page just like GitHub
 # Installation

 FlowOver Stack requires a minimum API level of 21.
 Clone the repository.
 You will need an API key from [Stack Exchange API](https://api.stackexchange.com/) to receive a higher request quota.
 Locate the StringConstants.java file and edit the following line to add your API key: